A foodie Christmas in Bohol, Philippines 2016

 - Chicken Halang Halang – Chicken cooked with garlic, ginger, onion, finger chilis, and Bohol coconut milk;

 - Grilled tangigue ala pobre – fish cooked with a dark sauce, ala pobre style, made from lemon juice and soya sauce;

 - Sizzling Ozz Bucco – a beef shank stew with bone marrow, and an unctuous gravy.
 Good choice Ollie.

-- Chicken in a basket – deep fried goodness served with a delicious gravy for dipping.
+- Chicken in a basket – deep-fried goodness served with a delicious gravy for dipping.

 You have to come to VP Inting Street, Tagbilaran to try The Golden Cowrie, this gets a 4.8 out of 5 from me, it really was that good.
-Ring them on +63 38411 0323.
+Ring them at +63 38411 0323.
 This was a Christmas dinner from heaven, and yes I do believe I did hear angels singing at certain times.
 What did we eat (perhaps better = what didn’t we eat):

 - Linat Ang Baka – beef rib soup with plantain;

 - Baked scallops – roasted in the oven, with cheese on top.
 My Mary gave this a huge thumbs up;